 This setup allows the manufacturer to provide very stiff or rigid springs for maximum payload.
 At the same time they can isolate the driver from the negative characteristics of this type of suspension.

 Also as the bed of the truck or passengers are added to the vehicle, the system will automatically adjust to carry the changing payload in the most comfortable manner.
 Many new vehicle buyers are not ready for this technology.
 And maybe this is a good thing.

 The longer electronically controlled suspension systems are on the market, the better they will become and the cost of the technology will come down.
 If you plan on jumping on board and purchasing a vehicle because it is equipped with an active suspension this may be a little premature.
-But never fear, as vehicles get lighter and manufacturing capabilities improve this electronically controlled suspension system has a very bright future in this mechanics opinion.
+However, as vehicles get lighter and manufacturing capabilities improve this electronically controlled suspension system has a very bright future in this mechanics opinion.

 For more information on the stuff that holds your car up the next page is about all kinds of suspension systems.